 Dr. Anja Richter

-The seminar is aimed at students from different disciplines who are interested in literature, film, art, and the history of Germany from 1871 to today.
+The seminar is aimed at students from different disciplines who are interested in literature, film, art, and the history of Germany.
 Apart from the language requirements below, participants are not required to have any special knowledge.

 Language ability: at least intermediate German (level B2)